Mazotis/Homeserver/README.md

 All modules receive the config handler and a reference to the home server itself.
 All modules are also threaded by default.
 See below for the base code.

+Modules can also add some content to the webserver.
+It needs to provide a HTML file in the /web/modules folder - with its name set in the self.web variable.
+You can also create some dynamic content by filling the self.webcontent variable - its content will be ajax-called on the webserver when you call the javascript function getContent("mynewmodule") (on the module's webpage) and fill any span/div with id = mynewmodule-content.
+Subject to change.

 *Note: the module name and the entry function should match or else the dynamic loader in home.py will fail.*
 ```
 from devices.common import *